Health and Social Care

 - Keep track of any issues or incidents and report them.

-Safeguarding a citizen’s health, well-being, and human rights involves ensuring that they are protected from harm, abuse, and neglect.
+Safeguarding a citizen’s health, well-being, and human rights involves ensuring that they are protected from abuse, neglect and harm.
 Therefore, it is a necessary component in providing high-quality medical care.

 Go by the six principles of safeguarding and make sure that your care doesn’t violate any of them.